NobiLore/Aerospace-BSc-Projects/Aerospace-Propulsion/README.md

 Technical overview of the Vinci engine, the restartable cryogenic upper-stage propulsion system used on Ariane 6.

 The project was developed during the Bachelor's Degree in Aerospace Engineering at Politecnico di Milano.
-It provides a technical overview of the engine architecture and of its main subsystems, with particular attention to the cryogenic LH2/LOX feed system, the expander cycle, turbopumps, regenerative cooling, injection, ignition, combustion chamber, and nozzle section.
+It provides a technical overview of the engine architecture and its main subsystems, with particular attention to the cryogenic LH2/LOX feed system, the expander cycle, turbopumps, regenerative cooling, injection, ignition, combustion chamber, and nozzle section.

-The report combines literature-based research with preliminary engineering calculations, aiming to describe how the Vinci engine achieves restartability, high performance, and operational flexibility as an upper-stage propulsion system.
+The report combines literature-based research with preliminary engineering calculations supported by MATLAB codes, which are included in the final appendix.
+The aim is to describe how the Vinci engine achieves restartability, high performance, and operational flexibility as an upper-stage propulsion system.

 ## Main Topics